Mark Davies (footballer, born 1988): Youth teams

-Davies represented England U17's in the UEFA European Under-17 Football Championship in 2004.
-He scored two goals for his country, his first against Portugal U17's in the group stages, and his second against Portugal in the Third-Place Play-Off, drawing the game 4–4, but losing on penalties.
-Davies captained the England U17's team in the UEFA European Under-17 Football Championship Qualifier against Northern Ireland U17's at Molineux in March 2005.
-He also went on to represent the England U17's in the UEFA European Under-17 Football Championship in May 2005, but they did not make it out of the group stages.
+Davies represented England U17s in the UEFA European Under-17 Football Championship in 2004.
+He scored two goals for his country, his first against Portugal U17s in the group stages, and his second against Portugal in the third-place play-off, drawing the game 4–4, but losing on penalties.
+Davies captained the England U17 team in the UEFA European Under-17 Football Championship Qualifier against Northern Ireland U17 at Molineux in March 2005.
+He also went on to represent the England U17s in the UEFA European Under-17 Football Championship in May 2005, but they did not make it out of the group stages.

-Davies was called up to the England U21s squad to face Ecuador U21s on 16 February 2010, but had to pull out due to the ankle injury he picked up against Arsenal.
-On 14 March 2011, Davies received his second call up to the England Under 21s, but pulled out due to injury.
+Davies was called up to the England U21 squad to face Ecuador U21s on 16 February 2010, but had to pull out due to the ankle injury he picked up against Arsenal.
+On 14 March 2011, Davies received his second call up to the England Under-21s, but pulled out due to injury.
 He received a third call up, for the England Under-21 Championships provisional squad, but once again pulled out due to the same injury from his second call up and was replaced by Liverpool's Jay Spearing.

 Personal life

-His younger brother Richard Davies is a professional footballer and currently plays for Northern Premier League Division One South side Chasetown.
+His younger brother Richard Davies was also a professional footballer.